MasterZhou1/Dog_behavior_classification/README.md

-# Animal Behavior Classification with Time Series Data
+# Dog Behavior Classification with Time Series Movement Dataset

 This repository contains the code and resources for a data science project conducted for CIS 5450: Big Data Analytics at the University of Pennsylvania.
 The project focuses on classifying sheep behaviors using accelerometer and gyroscope data.
-This work also contributes to the Kaggle competition: [Animal Behavior Analysis](https://www.kaggle.com/datasets/arashnic/animal-behavior-analysis/data).
+This work also contributes to the Kaggle competition: [Dog Behavior Analysis Dataset](https://www.kaggle.com/datasets/arashnic/animal-behavior-analysis/data).

 ## Introduction